Download a printable version

 - Despite growth slowing in recent times, Facebook still sees 2.23 billion people log in each month (almost a third of the global population) – with 66% of these visiting daily.

 - Even the slightly less prolific platforms achieve huge usage numbers.
-Pinterest sees 250 million monthly active users, and Snapchat 186 million each day.
+Pinterest sees 291 million monthly active users (as of Q1 2019), and Snapchat 190 million each day (Q1 2019).

 Social commerce channels for 2019